What Is a Criminal Justice Degree in the US?

 How Are Criminology and Criminal Justice Programs Similar at US Universities?

-Why Study Criminology or Criminal Justice in the United States?
+Why Study Abroad in the United States?

 Criminology and Criminal Justice Curriculum at US Universities

-Criminology and criminal justice students are interested in problem solving, critical thinking, scientific methodology, and social science areas such as legislative policy, social theory, and civil justice.
+Consider these majors if you are interested in problem solving, critical thinking, scientific methodology, and social science areas such as legislative policy, social theory, and civil justice.
 Students in US programs take classes that reflect these aptitudes and help strengthen them, while also taking niche courses covering technology, public affairs, law, and other specialized areas, especially at the graduate level.

 Many programs weave emerging crime-fighting technologies into the curriculum, such as the Bachelor of Science in Data Sciences for Justice, Law, and Criminology at American University (AU).
 Other programs include unique internship and work-study opportunities, such as the Law Enforcement Apprenticeship Program (LEAP) at Florida International University (FIU).
 LEAP combines classroom instruction with specialized police training and workplace experience to produce successful law enforcement professionals and future leaders in the field.